Eugen24/bigproject-unity-template/README.md

 You can restart scene in editor by using CTRL+R

 #### Clear Player Pref in editor
-You can clear PlayerPrefs(SaveSystem) in editor by using CTRL+DELETE
+You can clear PlayerPrefs(SaveSystem) in editor by using CTRL+DELETE > Note!
+Delete only you saved data in PlayerPrefs!

 #### Camera bounds (area that camera see, ony orthographic support)
 Camera.OrthographicBounds()